dedpichto/ag.WPF.Chart/README.md

 | HighLowCloseSeries     | HighLowClose                      | The stock style represented by high, low, and close prices   |
 | OpenHighLowCloseSeries | OpenHighLowClose                  | The stock style represented by open, high, low, and close prices |

-Each Series contains a collection of ChartValue objects, which can be of type PlainChartValue, HighLowCloseChartValue, OpenHighLowCloseChartValue.
+Although a series collection can contain an unlimited amount of series, several chart styles will display only one series at a time, i.e. the very first series in the collection.
+Such styles are SolidPie, SlicedPie, Doughnut, Waterfall, Funnel, HighLowClose, OpenHighLowClose.

 The example below shows how to create and use ag.WPF.Chart.

-Add ag.WPF.Chart to XAML:
+*Add ag.WPF.Chart to XAML:*

 ```xaml
 <Window x:Class="WpfApp4.MainWindow"